-Since 2014, underwater cultural heritage has been given a spatial translation by the recognition and protection of eight ship wreck sites (the lightship West-Hinder, de HMS Wakeful, a 19th century wooden sailing ship that perished near the coast of Ostend, the VOC ship 't Vliegend Hart, the SS Kilmore, the WWI submarine U-11, the HMS Brilliant and the wreck site on the Buiten Ratel Zandbank).
-The MD of 6 April 2018 recognised and protected three more shipwreck sites (the French destroyer Torpilleur Branlebas, the wooden gunboat H.M.
-Motor Launch 561, and the German submarine UB-29) (figure 1, table 1).
-The Law of 23 April 2021 heritage ensures that 54 wrecks that have been underwater for at least 100 years will automatically be given the status of underwater cultural heritage, and can therefore be protected in situ in future (FPS Public Health, Demerre et al. 2020).
+In the period 2014-2016, underwater cultural heritage has been given a spatial translation by the recognition and protection of eight ship wreck sites (the lightship West-Hinder, de HMS Wakeful, a 19th century woorden sailing ship that perished near the coast of Ostend, the VOC ship 't Vliegend Hart, the SS Kilmore, the WWI submarine U-11, the HMS Brilliant and the wreck site on the Buiten Ratel Zandbank).
+The MD of 6 April 2018 recognised three more shipwreck sites as underwater cultural heritage.
+The protection of these wrecks is now legally established through the marine spatial plan (MRP 2020-2026, RD of 22 May 2019).
+Meanwhile, the law of 23 April 2021 ensures that wrecks that have been underwater for at least 100 years (54 vessels) will automatically receive the status of underwater cultural heritage, and can therefore be protected in situ (FPS Public Health, Demerre et al. 2020).
+On 10 March 2022, another 16 vessels were targeted for protection through various MBs.
+For two ships the bow and stern were protected via two separate MBs.

-In annex to the RD of 20 March 2014, established for the marine spatial plan (MSP 2014-2020), the cultural and ecological importance of the more than 215 (ship)wrecks that lay in the BNS is acknowledged (Maes and Seys
+In annex to the RD of 20 March 2014, established for the marine spatial plan (MSP 2014-2020), the cultural and ecological importance of the more than 215 (ship)wrecks that lay in the BNS is acknowledged (Maes and Seys 2014).

-2014).
 In the new marine spatial plan (MSP 2020-2026, RD of 22 May 2019, see also Verhalle and Van de Velde 2020), respect of underwater cultural heritage in the BNS is again an important objective, whereby: